JimDesu/basis-lang/spec.md

 This appendix catalogs the sharp edges Basis deliberately leaves exposed.
 Each entry names the guarantee that *does* hold, the one that does *not*, and the discipline that closes the gap.
 The intent is to name the hazards plainly up front rather than let each be rediscovered painfully.
 Most are unpoliced by design: the analyses that would catch them &mdash; general aliasing, pointer lifetime &mdash; are ones Basis declined (&sect;10.3, &sect;10.14) in exchange for a simpler, signature-bounded reasoning model.

 A deliberate absence worth recording: the witness-coherence machinery (&sect;9.15, &sect;9.20&ndash;&sect;9.21) introduces **no new runtime failure messages and no new footgun entries**.
-Its violations are compile-time errors throughout; the single runtime check in the design &mdash; witness narrowing &mdash; is programmer-written and reuses `TagMismatch` (&sect;7.14), the dictionary pointer serving as the witness-level tag.
+Its violations are compile-time errors throughout; the single runtime check in the design &mdash; witness narrowing &mdash; is programmer-written and reuses `NarrowMismatch` (&sect;7.14), the dictionary pointer serving as the witness-level tag.

 **How to read an entry.** Each names what the language *does* guarantee, what it *does not*, and the discipline that closes the gap &mdash; the recurring shape is *the system guarantees X; it does not guarantee Y; you secure Y by Z.*